 I’ve worked in dental hygiene for 20 years and I’ve seen a lot of changes in the industry, as well as in myself.
 Looking back with the knowledge and experience I have now, I can easily spot my mistakes and know that I could have progressed even further in my career if I’d made different decisions along the way.

-So you don’t have to follow in my footsteps and realize your mistakes far too late, here are six things I wish I knew before becoming an RDH.
-I hope learning about these errors before you make them can help you avoid them altogether and enjoy a wonderful, fulfilling career as a dental hygienist.
+Don’t follow in my footsteps and realize your mistakes far too late.
+Here are six things I wish I knew before becoming an RDH.
+I hope learning about these errors can help you avoid them altogether and enjoy a wonderful, fulfilling career as a dental hygienist.

 Many people in my dental hygiene course decided to become RDHs because they thought it would be easy.
 This couldn’t be further from the truth.
-Although it only takes a couple of years to earn an associate degree, the material can be really challenging and you have to focus every single day.
+Although it only takes a couple of years to earn an associate degree, the material can be really challenging and requires your full attention.